forfudan/MojoMiji/src/numojo/view.md

 The array view is particularly helpful if you want to obtain the sliced array without copying the underlying data.
 The time consumed in creating slices is constant.

+(Note: This feature is not yet implement but a proposal.)

 ## Data structure

 Recall that `NDArray` is defined as